We create opportunities for the people of Massachusetts to transform their lives and build a more equitable Commonwealth through the humanities.

-Our mission is to lead and support programs using history, literature and other humanities disciplines to improve civic life in Massachusetts.
-We do this through grants, programs, and partnerships with nonprofits around the Commonwealth.
-Our work is made possible by the National Endowment for the Humanities, Mass Cultural Council, and the generosity of our donors.
+We do this through grants, programs, and partnerships with nonprofits around the state.
+Our work is made possible by the National Endowment for the Humanities, Mass Cultural Council and the generosity of our donors.

 What are the Humanities?